Atuaama7/Assignment/README.md

 # Installing
 Follow these steps to set up the project:

-Ensure that the Salaries.csv file is placed in the correct directory.
+We have to make sure that the Salaries.csv file is in the right directory,

-Open the script in your preferred Python IDE (e.g., Jupyter Notebook, PyCharm, VS Code) or run it directly in the terminal.
+After that we have to make sure that script is opened in the python ide of your preference.
+(Jupyter Notebook or Pycharm).

 # Running the Tests
 This script performs various data manipulation tasks.
 Below is a breakdown of key functionalities: